 Is There a Political Support for the Double Burden on Prolonged Activity?

-GEORGES CASAMATTA, HELMUTH CREMER, PIERRE PESTIEAU - Centre for Economic Policy
+GEORGES CASAMATTA, HELMUTH CREMER, PIERRE PESTIEAU.

-supported by a particular structure of social weights biased towards the more productive workers.
+Double burden may nevertheless be Pareto analysis efficient and can be supported by a particular structure of social weights biased towards the more productive workers.

 Does Migration Empower Married Women?

-NATALIE CHEN, PAOLA CONCONI, CARLO PERRONI - February 2006
+NATALIE CHEN, PAOLA CONCONI, CARLO PERRONI.